Multiplication Bump – a Game of Multiplying Using 2 Dice

 1 Game Board

-10 Counters of different colours for each player
+10 Counters of different colors for each player

 Deciding Who Goes First: